Reviewing Richardson Electronics (RELL) and Its Rivals

 |20

 As a group, “Electronic parts & equipment, not elsewhere classified” companies have a potential upside of 21.35%.
-Given Richardson Electronics’ rivals higher probable upside, analysts plainly believe Richardson Electronics has less favorable growth aspects than its rivals.
+Given Richardson Electronics’ peers higher probable upside, analysts clearly believe Richardson Electronics has less favorable growth aspects than its peers.

+This table compares Richardson Electronics and its peers’ net margins, return on equity and return on assets.

 Richardson Electronics Ltd. engages in the provision of engineered solutions and distributes electronic components to the electron device marketplace.
 It operates through the following segments: Power and Microwave Technologies Group (PMT), Canvys, and Healthcare.
 The PMT segment provides solutions and adds value through design-in support, systems integration, prototype design and manufacturing, testing, logistics, and aftermarket technical service and repair-all through its existing global infrastructure.
 The Canvys segment offers customized display solutions serving the corporate enterprise, financial, healthcare, industrial, and medical original equipment manufacturers markets.
 The Healthcare segment manufactures, refurbishes, and distributes replacement parts for the healthcare market including hospitals, medical centers, asset management companies, independent service organizations, and multi-vendor service providers.
 The company was founded on May 31, 1947 and is headquartered in LaFox, IL.